RedHotChiliPeppers35/RedHotChiliPeppers35/README.md

 Here are some ideas to get you started:

-- ✏️ 📚 I’m currently studying Industrial Engineering
+- ✏️ 📚 I’m currently studying Industrial Engineering and working part-time in DHL
 - 💻 🗃 I’m currently learning Machine Learning and SQL
 - 👯 I’m looking to collaborate on "Machine Learning project" or "Data Science project"
 - 🤔 I’m looking for a project which contirbutes me and my colleagues .